How should I record my business transactions?

 A ledger is a book that contains the totals from all of your journals.
 It is organized into different accounts.

-Whether you keep journals and ledgers and how you keep them depends on the type of business you are in.
-For example, a recordkeeping system for a small business might include the following items.
+Whether you keep paper or electronic journals and ledgers and how you keep them depends on the type of business you are in.
+For example, a recordkeeping system for a small business might include the following items:

-Note: The system you use to record business transactions will be more effective as you follow good recordkeeping practices.
-For example, record expenses when they occur, and identify the source of recorded receipts.
+Note: The system you use to record business transactions will be more effective if you follow good recordkeeping practices.
+For example, record expenses when they occur, and identify the sources of income.
 Generally, it is best to record transactions on a daily basis.
 For additional information on how to record your business transactions, refer to Publication 583, Starting a Business and Keeping Records.